bitnami/containers/containers/rabbitmq/README.md

 * All our images are based on [minideb](https://github.com/bitnami/minideb) a minimalist Debian based container image which gives you a small base container image and the familiarity of a leading linux distribution.

 # Get this image

+**NOTE: The 3.6.x series is deprecated and no longer maintained, please upgrade to 3.7.x**

 The recommended way to get the Bitnami RabbitMQ Docker Image is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/bitnami/rabbitmq).